vacanza/holidays/README.md

 > [!Note]
 >
-> **Aliases are optional.** Subdivisions need not have aliases.
-When present,
+> **Aliases are optional.** When present, `subdivisions_aliases`
-> `subdivisions_aliases` cover only a subset of subdivisions - commonly used
+> cover only a subset of subdivisions - commonly used or officially
-> or officially recognized alternative names.
-Supported subdivisions and
+> recognized alternative names.
+Supported subdivisions and their
-> their aliases (where available) are listed in the `Subdivisions` column of
+> aliases (where available) are listed in the `Subdivisions` column
-> the table below.
+> of the table below.

 Some of the countries support more than one language for holiday names output.
 A default language is defined by `default_language` (optional) attribute for each entity and is used as a fallback when neither user specified language nor user locale language